 The Committee conducted a formal review of Compensia's independence and is satisfied with the qualifications, performance and independence of Compensia.
+The Committee also determined that the work of Compensia did not give rise to any conflict of interest.
 Other than providing limited guidance to our Employee Experience department regarding Adobe's broad-based equity compensation design for all employees (as approved by the Committee), Compensia does not provide any other services to Adobe.
 Adobe pays for the cost of Compensia's services.